-NOTION .
+NEW .
 Edit issue II

 Rule details Set values for fields on the issue.
 Simply add the fields you want to edit.

-- O Choose fields to set v
+O Choose fields to set v

-When: issue created Groups
+When: Issue created Rule is run when an issue is created.
+Groups

-Rule is run when an issue is created.
-Copy from issue Faam Rigers X
+Copy from issue + TeamFigers × +

-- More options
+C Ther: Edit issue fields Groups - More options

-Send notifications?
+Bend notifications?

-C Then: Edit issue fields Groups This rule should send emails
+This rule should send emails